hibiken/react-places-autocomplete/README.md

 #### typeAhead
 Type: `Boolean`
 Required: `false`
-Default: `true`
+Default: `false`

 You can enable/disable Airbnb style soft autocomplete in the input field.
-(NOTE: This feature is not supported in mobile browsers)
+(NOTE: This feature is experimental and not supported in mobile browsers)

 #### classNames
 Type: `Object`,